Jamaal239/IT-Helpdesk-Account-Lockout-Recovery-Simulation/README.md

-# Enterprise IT Support & Identity Management Pipeline: End-to-End Incident Triage & Active Directory Remediation
+# Enterprise IT Support & Identity Management Pipeline: End-to-End Incident Triage & Active Directory Remediation (2026)

 ## Project Overview
-This project serves as a comprehensive, production-grade documentation of an enterprise-level IT Support and Systems Administration lifecycle.
+This project serves as a comprehensive, production-grade documentation of an enterprise-level IT Support and Systems Administration lifecycle updated for 2026 operational standards.
 It simulates a high-pressure, time-sensitive corporate incident: an executive/employee account lockout during a critical business window.

 The objective of this project is to demonstrate the seamless integration between front-end ITSM triage systems and back-end Identity & Access Management (IAM) infrastructure.
 The entire lifecycle—from customer ingestion, automated SLA tracking, virtualization infrastructure validation, directory service remediation, to formal incident closure—is fully visualized and documented below.